dawinye/ChatRoom/README.md

 For the purposes of this assignment, we have decided to limit the host address to 127.0.0.1 so clients can only connect to servers on the same machine.

+<h2> Usage </h2>
+After running the server in a terminal, the only command that the server can take is "EXIT", which will exit the server and close all clients and their connections.
+Other inputs into the server terminal will not be supported.

+To send a message from user1 to user2 go to user1's client and enter

+"<b>user2,, {message to deliver}</b>"

+We decided to use two commas as a separator between the username and content because two commas wouldn't normally be part of a message, whereas one comma or any other punctuation would be.
+Messages that are not formatted this way will generate errors, such as not having a separator or having multiple sets of separators.

 <h2> Documentation </h2>